 Covid-19 — coronavirus

-Covid-19 is a respiratory infection.
-The virus spreads through droplets in the breath and when coughing.
+The Covid-19 virus spreads through droplets in the breath and when coughing.
 It can also survive for up to 72 hours on contaminated surfaces.
-People can protect themselves and others by covering their mouth and nose when coughing or sneezing and by frequently washing their hands with soap and water for at least 20 seconds during the day.
-They should use hand sanitiser gel if soap and water are not available.
+People can protect themselves by frequently washing their hands with soap and water or using hand sanitiser gels.
 Frequently touched surfaces should be cleaned regularly and people should not touch their faces with an unwashed hand.

 School employers and leaders should remember that they have a duty of care towards their staff, pupils, contractors and visitors.
 They should take reasonable steps to protect their health and safety, preventing them from exposure to unnecessary risk, including the risk of infectious disease.